Immerse yourself in academic and University life, with

 to begin a degree program at NAU (undergraduate level).

 In this program, you will:

-- develop your study skills in a university
+- learn skills to succeed in university classes

-- have access to university services, facilities, and activities:
+- have access to university services, facilities, and activities, including:

 - and more...